 For many, moving to New York City is a dream come true.
-Don't let that dream become a nightmare for you.
 Renting an apartment with the right amenities can determine what your narrative will be.
-And knowing your rights as a tenant (e.g., with regard to the NYC Heat Laws) is one way to ensure you do not have a nightmarish experience.
+And knowing your rights as a tenant (e.g., with regard to the NYC Heat Laws) is important.

 Your rights as a tenant include the right to fair housing, limited upfront payment, and a safe and secure home.
 Having access to heat and hot water in the winter is not a luxury, it's one of your rights as a renter according to the NYC Heat Laws.